nickvourd/Supernova/README.md

 ### About Guide

 This section provides information about the `-guide` option, which is designed to work in conjunction with the `-lang` and `-enc` options.
 It proves to be particularly valuable when users are unfamiliar with the decryption functionality or wish to experiment with different languages.
+The three primary actions encompass:

+- Decryption functionality
+- Set key/passphrase in main
+- Call function in main

 ## References